Why dehydrate your own dog treats?

 So after drying any raw meat I place the jerky in the oven for 10 minutes just to be sure.
 It doesn’t change the jerky in any way and gives me peace of mind.
 Many recipes (mainly for human consumption) use salt or vinegar soak to deal with pathogens in raw meat but both can cause stomach problems in dogs and I want to keep these treats pure and simple.

-2. Food that has less fat lasts longer as fat can’t be dried and will spoil the food faster, so if you’re planning to store the treats for long term then trim any fat off the meat before you dry it out.
+- Food with a lower fat content lasts longer, as fat cannot be dried and will spoil the food faster.
+So if you’re planning to store the treats long-term, then trim any fat off the meat before you dry it out.

-3. Drying times vary a lot.
-Temperature, thickness’s of food, amount on trays and different machines all affect timing.
-Your user manual will help and you’ll soon get to know when it’s done by texture, look and from general experience.
-The above dehydrator is cheap and perfectly good and what I use but if you want the ‘Rolls-Royce’ of dehydrators check out Excalibur.
+- Drying times vary a lot.
+Temperature, thickness of food, amount on the trays, and different machines all affect the timing.
+Your user manual will help, and you’ll soon learn when it’s done by texture, appearance, and general experience.

-4. Place dehydrated jerky in the freezer (no defrost required) but you can learn more about storing jerky here.
+- I store dehydrated jerky in the freezer (no defrosting required), but you can learn more about storing jerky at WikiHow.

-5. Cut meat as thin or as thick as you want but the thicker it is the longer it takes to dry.
+- You can cut meat as thin or thick as you like, but the thicker it is, the longer it takes to dry.

-7. You’ll be surprised how much food shrinks when dehydrated.
-Just remember that this is concentrated food and don’t give too much – it’s a treat!
+- You’ll be surprised how much food shrinks when dehydrated.
+Just remember that it’s concentrated food and don’t give too much at once – it’s a treat!

 DRYING RAW PIG EARS